 You can view an individual report online that includes placement level and a list of topics that should be reviewed before the class begins.

-If you are placed into a lower math course than desired, you are encouraged to take a course in intermediate algebra at a community college before attempting the MPE again.
-After waiting at least 30 days you may retake the MPE.
+If you are placed into a lower math course than desired, you are encouraged to engage in the topics where review is needed before attempting the MPE again.
+Examples include but are not limited to: reviewing the refresher books listed above, attending structured tutoring or SI Sessions, taking a course in intermediate algebra at a community college.
+After waiting at least 60 days you may retake the MPE.
 The last placement level will replace previous test results.